Karawang railway station (KAI): Building and layout

 Karawang Station has five railway lines with lines 2 and 3 being straight tracks.
 The architecture of the station building is in an Art Deco style, similar to the Rambipuji Station in Jember and Garut Station.

 At Karawang Station there is an old depot building for steam tram locomotives.
 To the south of the old depot (20 meters) a new depot was built close to the station emplacement.
 This new depot has two rail lines connected to line 4.
 This new depot is not a locomotive depot, but a mechanic depot.

 The hallmark of this station is the sound of Sundanese folk songs with the song "Manuk Dadali" pitched with variations of the angklung every departure and arrival of passenger trains.

-In 2022, a canopy has been built at this station to cover the platforms for lines 1 to 3 so that passengers will no longer get too hot or caught in the rain while waiting for or getting on and off trains.
+In 2022, a canopy has been built at this station to cover the platforms for lines 1 to 3.